Healthy Lifestyle Routine Facts

 Part 12

-Low in Calories: With only around 10 calories per stalk, celery is a perfect snack for those looking to manage their weight.
+Low in Calories: If you're watching your calorie intake, celery is a great choice.
+With only around 10 calories per stalk, you can snack on it guilt-free.
+It's a perfect option for anyone looking to manage their weight while still enjoying something satisfying.

 Vegetables Facts